centroid457/private_values/README.md

 ### Disable Exception
-If you forgot to add some of envs in OS, you will get the Exception which notify you exact env on instance creation!
+If you forgot to add some of the envs into OS and it have not defval, you will get the Exception which notify you exact env on instance creation!
-If you dont need it, just disable
+If you dont need it (handle by your own), just disable
 ```python
 from environs_os_getter_class import EnvsOsGetterClass